CHILDREN WITH CEREBRAL PALSY (CP)

 Cerebral Palsy Treatment

 Many treatment strategies, from physical therapy to surgery, can help a child live more happily with these conditions.
 Children with Cerebral Palsy require a team of doctors with different specialties as we offer complex care for them.
-Our doctors will devise a treatment plan for your child and continue to provide for their needs from infancy throughout their adulthood.
-We work closely with our colleagues in other health specialties, and our patients have full access to the wide variety of services provided by the Medical City Hospital.
+Our doctors will devise a treatment plan for your child and continue to provide for their needs from infancy through their adulthood.
+We work closely with our colleagues in other health specialties, and our patients have full access to the wide variety of services provided by the doctors at the Medical City Hospital in Dallas, Texas.

 Cerebral Palsy Specialist Doctors

 Our team strives to take care of the child emotionally and physically.
 Also, our doctors take the time to visit and talk with the patient and the patient’s family.
 Discussions also include the psychological aspects of cerebral palsy.
 The success of this program relies on the advanced health care we provide.
-We possess the knowledge, skills, and abilities to take care of people with CP who are often too sick to be treated at other facilities.
-We know which conditions to screen for as your child may be at an increased risk of:
+We possess the knowledge, skills, and abilities to take care of children and adults with CP who are often too sick for other doctors who do not have the specialized skills to treat them.
+Our team knows which conditions to screen for to ensure we stop problems before they start.

 The success of this program relies on the advanced health care we provide to our patients